laanp/Icarus_Mods/README.md

 - Backup and save all user data before installing or using any mods.
 - Use at your own risk.
 - This mod is standalone, and may not be compatible with other mods.
+- If you are interested in managing multiple mods from other sources, Use JimK72's Mod Manager [https://github.com/Jimk72/Icarus_Software](https://github.com/Jimk72/Icarus_Software)
 - This mod changes storage cabinets & bench inventory slot sizes.
    If you fill all slots in these benches/storage cabinets on a prospect and return to it without these mods running, you will lose all those items in those additional slots.